rewboss hub

 Image editing

 Corel Draw, which has Corel Photo Paint bundled with it, is what I use to create images and thumbnails.
-Photoshop is another mistake people sometimes make: Photoshop is really designed to manipulate photographs, not to create graphics from scratch.
-Corel Draw creates vector graphics, perfect for logos and the more “cartoony” images I sometimes have in my videos.
+Photoshop is another mistake people sometimes make: Photoshop is really designed to manipulate photographs, not so much to create graphics from scratch (although, if you already have an Adobe account, a combination of Illustrator and Photoshop will serve you well).
+Corel Draw (or Illustrator) creates vector graphics, perfect for logos, maps, and the more “cartoony” images I sometimes have in my videos.

 Sound editing